PalakRajput/Kotlin-basics/src/main/Article.md

 #### Types available in Kotlin:

-> Note: Kotlin doesn't have primitive types.
-But Whenever kotlin code is compiled to byte code it converts the data
+> Note: Kotlin does not have primitive types like Java.
+However, when Kotlin code is compiled to bytecode, it converts
-> types to its primitive type wherever possible.
+> the data types to their equivalent Java primitive types wherever possible.
 >
 > Example: <br/>
 > ```kotlin